SrBananaMan/TroxyPython/README.md

 after you have your ESP32 all configured, launch terraria on a console or mobile, and go the the multiplayer tab. after a few seconds (around 5) you should see a server called 'Terraria', hosted by 'TerrariaProxy' join it, and you SHOULD be connected to the real terraria server.

+CREDITS

+Big thanks to ReLogic for NOT responding to my email.
+The idea for this proxy was originally triggered by my friend Axel, who was complaining that he couldn't connect to custom terraria servers on his PS5.